Alexandria Ocasio-Cortez Publishes Details Of Green New Deal’s 10-Year Plan

-As newly-elected New York Democrat Alexandria Ocasio-Cortez continues to stir things up in Congress, she has announced the blueprint of her signature “Green New Deal,” a plan for fighting against the looming ravages of climate change as well as addressing economic, social and racial injustice, according to The Guardian.
+As newly-elected New York Democrat Alexandria Ocasio-Cortez continues to stir things up in Congress, she has announced the blueprint of her signature “Green New Deal,” a plan for fighting against the looming ravages of climate change as well as addressing economic, social, and racial injustice, according to the Guardian.

 The sweeping, ambitious plan calls for the U.S. to achieve a carbon-neutral economy within a decade, a change that would require a historic re-engineering of the way the nation uses gas and oil.
-The document points out the dire nature of climate change – with scientists saying massive changes are just 10 to 12 years away – by calling it the “duty” of the government to “to achieve net-zero greenhouse gas emissions,” and change over the U.S. system entirely to relying instead on “clean, renewable and zero-emission energy sources.”
+The document points out the dire nature of climate change – with scientists saying massive changes are just 10 to 12 years away – by calling it the “duty” of the government to “to achieve net-zero greenhouse gas emissions,” and change over the U.S. system entirely to relying instead on “clean, renewable, and zero-emission energy sources.”

-The blueprint takes a broad, intersectional view of the challenges facing the U.S., addressing not only climate change, but also calling for universal healthcare, a jobs guarantee and free higher education – a program that in today’s political climate might be even more ambitious than FDR’s original New Deal.
+The blueprint takes a broad, intersectional view of the challenges facing the U.S., addressing not only climate change but also calling for universal healthcare, a jobs guarantee, and free higher education – a program that in today’s political climate might be even more ambitious than FDR’s original New Deal.

-However, Ocasio-Cortez and her cohort of insurgent Democrats has clearly already moved the ball on what is open for discussion in Washington.
+However, Ocasio-Cortez and her cohort of insurgent Democrats have clearly already moved the ball on what is open for discussion in Washington.
 For instance, Medicare for All is quickly becoming a litmus test for Dems with presidential ambitions in 2020.

 But AOC, as she is known, says that big problems require bold thinking.